-Challenge: The LeadGen App team carries out the tasks related to both sales & support manually via email.
+Challenge: The LeadGen App team carries out the tasks related to both sales & support manually via email marketing nurture campaigns.
 But with increasing traffic, answering different types of user requests equally fast became hard at some point.

 Solution: optimize human resources by automating communication between customers and the brand about service and price questions.

 Results: +31% sales and 2x more interactions with clients.

 To achieve this, the company launched a lead generation chatbot: it engages users in an admin panel and provide them with, for instance, tutorials and valuable resources.

 Here is one more case from OpenCRM company